JEEBIS27/flatbox/hardware-rev9/README.md

 1. Using an ST-Link V2 clone debug interface, put a UF2 bootloader on the board.
 Wire SWDIO, SWDCLK, RESET and GND lines between the ST-Link and the board and connect the board to a PC over USB for power.
 Then flash the bootloader with this command:<br>
 `openocd -f openocd_stlink_samd21.cfg -c "init; program bootloader-flatbox_rev9-1d99238.bin verify reset; shutdown"`
 2. Disconnect the ST-Link from the board.
 3. Now when you connect the board to a PC, a USB drive named "FLATBOXREV9" should appear.
-Copy the [CircuitPython UF2](binaries/adafruit-circuitpython-flatbox_rev9-en_US-20250410-main-79e1642.uf2) file to that drive.
-4. Now your board is running CircuitPython.
-When you connect it to a PC, a USB drive named "CIRCUITPY" should appear.
-Copy the files from the [firmware-circuitpython](../firmware-circuitpython) folder to that drive, then disconnect and reconnect the board.
-It should now show up as a game controller.
+Copy the [pgf-flatbox_rev9.uf2](https://github.com/jfedor2/portable-gamepad-firmware/releases/latest/download/pgf-flatbox_rev9.uf2) file to that drive.
+The board should now act as a game controller.

-You can find the Flatbox-specific UF2 bootloader and CircuitPython modifications [here](https://github.com/jfedor2/uf2-samdx1) and [here](https://github.com/jfedor2/circuitpython).
+The UF2 firmware file used above is the [Portable Gamepad Firmware](https://github.com/jfedor2/portable-gamepad-firmware).
+You can find the Flatbox-specific UF2 bootloader modifications [here](https://github.com/jfedor2/uf2-samdx1/tree/flatbox-rev9).
 The openocd_stlink_samd21.cfg file is taken from [here](https://github.com/todbot/samd21-programming-notes).

-If you ever need to get to the bootloader again to flash a different version of CircuitPython or some other UF2 file, press the RESET button twice quickly.
+You only have to flash the bootloader the first time.
+If you ever want to flash another UF2 file, press the RESET button twice quickly.

 If you want to modify the case or the PCB, check out the files in the [extras](extras) folder.